 Delaware also requires vehicle owners to carry personal injury protection (PIP) coverage at the following minimums:

-This coverage pays medical bills, lost income, and certain other financial losses for any covered driver or passenger, regardless of who was at fault for the car accident.
+This coverage pays medical bills, lost income, and certain other financial losses (including $5,000 in funeral expenses if a car accident results in death) for any covered driver or passenger, regardless of who was at fault for the car accident.

-The Delaware DMV provides details on auto insurance compliance in Delaware, and the state's Insurance Commissioner publishes an insurance guide for Delaware drivers.
+If you're looking for more details on car insurance requirements in Delaware, the state's Department of Insurance publishes an insurance guide for Delaware drivers.

 If you drive a vehicle without car insurance in Delaware, you could face a fine of $1,500 for a first offense, and a $3,000 fine for any subsequent offenses.
 A six-month suspension of your driving privileges is also possible.
 Note that these fines and penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.